panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 `greetings.includes('hi')` returns `true` because the array contains `'hi'` item.

-At the same time, `greetings.includes('hey')` correctly returns `false`, denoting that `'hey'` is missing in the `greetings` array.
+But `greetings.includes('hey')` returns `false`, denoting that `'hey'` is missing in the `greetings` array.

 ### 1.1 Searching from an index

-As mentioned above, `array.includes(value, fromIndex)` accepts an optional second argument to start searching from a specific index.
+`array.includes(value, fromIndex)` also accepts an optional second argument to start search for value starting an index.

-For example, let's start searching from the second item in the array:
+For example, let's start searching from the second item (index `1` and up) in the array:

 ```javascript
 const letters = ['a', 'b', 'c', 'd'];